jnydal/felizdate/README.md

 # FelizDate 💘

-**FelizDate** is a real-time, full-stack dating platform built for performance, scalability, and responsive user experience.
+FelizDate is a real-time, full-stack dating platform built for performance, scalability, and a responsive user experience.
-It was developed as a personal project with the ambition to compete with mainstream dating services, featuring instant messaging, geolocation, and a smooth single-page JavaScript interface optimized for both desktop and mobile.
-It was built from 2011-2013.
+Developed as a personal project between 2011 and 2013, it aimed to compete with mainstream dating services, featuring instant messaging, geolocation, and a smooth single-page JavaScript interface optimized for both desktop and mobile.
+The frontend is a custom-built MVC-based DOM architecture (MooTools/jQuery), functionally similar to modern React patterns for state-driven UI.

 ---